Empirical-org-Archive/Documentation/Compass/Compass Out of Date Terms.md

-#Compass Out of Date Terms
+#Empirical Core Out of Date Terms

 *Quill has evolved signficantly since its inception.
 Consquently, there are many out of date terms.*